seasons/harvest/README.md

 ### Finding the latest production build

 Check the git logs for a commit message of the form X => Y, e.g 101 => 102.
 That's how we annotate version changes.
-Whichever is the latest commit with message that fits that format is the latest commit to go to production.
+Whichever is the latest commit with a message that fits that format is the latest commit to go to production.